shubhamV123/outline/README.md

 ### General Architecture

 This application does not use any external service.
 This application is privacy focused.
-So whatever number of notes you have its only between **you and your browser**. _Keep taking backup time to time other wise there is no way to restore your data_
+So whatever number of notes you have its only between **you and your browser**. _Keep taking backup time to time other wise there is no way to restore your data_.

 **Note:** In future will add to export and import your data

 #### Store